 Discus Fish Care – The Keys To Success Keeping Discus

-Discus to many are considered very challenging to keep.
+Discus to many are considered very challenging to keep (video from our YouTube Channel).
 They are more difficult to keep then the average freshwater tropical fish, but not impossible.
 It is a matter of getting all the care elements dialed in so you have a stable tank.
 Discus Fish require a high investment.
 They need bigger tanks and higher quality equipment to provide the best environment for them.
 Let’s break down the keys to success for Discus Fish.
 They are:

 - Source Water